onlyuuuuu/jersey-demo/README.md

-# Jersey Framework Research (Jersey 1)
+# Jersey Framework Research (Jersey 2)

-**The following types are supported:**

-1) Primitive Types

-2) Types that have a constructor that accepts a single String argument.

-3) Types that have a static method named valueOf with a single String argument.

-4) List<T>, Set<T>, or SortedSet<T> where T satisfies 2 or 3 above.
+Researches are being conducted by the owner...